vgvassilev/clad/docs/userDocs/source/index.rst

 automatically generate C++ code for computing derivatives of the function.

-Clad supports a large set of C++ features including control flow statements and function calls. :doc:`Using Clad <user/UsingClad>` works through what can be differentiated and how, and each mode's page states the limits it currently has.
+Clad supports a large set of C++ features including control flow statements and function calls. :doc:`Supported C++ features <user/SupportedFeatures>` covers what it handles and what it does not, and :doc:`Using Clad <user/UsingClad>` works through how.
 Clad supports reverse-mode AD (a.k.a backpropagation) as well as forward-mode AD, and it also facilitates computation of hessian matrix and jacobian matrix of any arbitrary function.